 K= constant

-According to the Kirchoff’s current law, the algebraic sum of all the voltage around any closed loop in a circuit is zero.
+According to Kirchoff’s current law, the algebraic sum of all the voltage around any closed loop in a circuit is zero.

 V+Ia(Ra+Rf)+Eb=0 ———–(2)